 The golden rule?
 Focus on what matters most.
 In 2025, it’s easier than ever to overload users with smart features, AI-driven suggestions, and layered surfaces.
 But the best products still start small – two or three key user goals that define why your app exists.
 Build around those, and let everything else serve as supporting structure.

-Modern iOS design also rewards adaptive user journeys – flows that unfold naturally, showing depth only when needed.
-Progressive disclosure keeps interfaces lean, especially when incorporating Apple Intelligence features or contextual actions that “think” alongside the user.
+Modern iOS design rewards adaptive user journeys with flows that unfold naturally and reveal depth only when necessary.
+Progressive disclosure keeps interfaces lean, especially when incorporating Apple Intelligence features or contextual actions that respond intelligently to user behavior.

 And yes, don’t forget about the unglamorous side of design: edge cases.